 Winner of the 2019 Godiva Book Award from the Naked Reviewers

 Originally written in 2012 for Yahoo Voices, "A New Start" proves that Ms. Rockefeller can write a western.
-Free on Smashwords, iTunes, Barnes/Noble, and at the download link below, this flash-fiction tale of Irish immigration to Nebraska is lavish in historical detail.
+Free on Smashwords, Apple, Barnes/Noble, and at the download link above, this flash-fiction tale of Irish immigration to Nebraska is lavish in historical detail.

 Released on 1 November 2017, "The Arban and the Saman" is Ms. Rockefeller's first full-scale historical fiction novel and is based in part on one of her past lives.